-To track the performance of MSCI North America ESG Broad CTB Select Index (the "Index"), and to minimize the tracking error between the net asset value of the sub-fund and the performance of the Index.
-MSCI North America ESG Broad CTB Select Index is an equity index based on the MSCI North America Index representative of the large and mid-cap segments of the US and Canada markets (the "Parent Index").
-The Index excludes companies whose products have negative social or environmental impacts, while overweighting companies with strong ESG Score.
+To track the performance of MSCI Europe Small Cap ESG Broad CTB Select Index (the "Index"), and to minimize the tracking error between the net asset value of the sub-fund and the performance of the Index.
+MSCI Europe Small Cap ESG Broad CTB Select Index is an equity index based on the MSCI Europe Small Cap Index (the "Parent Index") representative of small-cap securities across developed markets countries in Europe.
+The Index excludes companies whose products have negative social or environmental impacts, while overweighting companies with a strong MSCI ESG Score.
 Additionally, the Index aims to represent the performance of a strategy that reweights securities based upon the opportunities and risks associated with the climate transition to meet the EU Climate Transition Benchmark (EU CTB) regulation minimum requirements.

 This is a passively managed ETF.
 Its investment strategy is to replicate the Index while minimizing the related tracking error.
-MSCI North America ESG Broad CTB Select Index is constructed by applying a combination of values based exclusions and an optimization process to increase the ESG score compared to the Parent Index and to meet the EU Climate Transition Benchmark (EU CTB) regulation minimum requirements while targeting a similar risk profile to the Parent Index.
-First, securities of companies involved in business activities as per MSCI ESG Research including Nuclear Weapons, Tobacco, Controversial Weapons, Oil Sands, Thermal Coal and/or Unconventional Oil & Gas including Arctic Drilling are excluded, together with companies rated as 'Red Flag' MSCI ESG controversies and 'Environmental Orange Flag' controversies.
-Second, MSCI applies on the remaining investment universe an optimization aimed at maximizing the average MSCI ESG Score of this universe while complying with the following constraints: 1.
+MSCI Europe Small Cap ESG Broad CTB Select Index is constructed by applying a combination of values based exclusions and an optimization process to increase the MSCI ESG Score compared to the Parent Index and to meet the EU Climate Transition Benchmark (EU CTB) regulation minimum requirements while targeting a similar risk profile to the Parent Index.
+First, securities of companies involved in business activities as per MSCI ESG Research\ such as Nuclear Weapons, Tobacco, Conventional Weapons, Controversial Weapons, Oil Sands, Thermal Coal and/or Unconventional Oil & Gas including Arctic Drilling are excluded, together with companies rated as 'Red Flag' MSCI ESG controversies\\ and 'Environmental Orange Flag' MSCI ESG controversies.
+Second, MSCI applies on the remaining investment universe an optimization aimed at maximizing the average MSCI ESG Score\\\ of this universe while complying with the following constraints: 1.
 Compliance with the EU CTB regulation minimum requirements on carbon footprint reduction - Carbon footprint reduction of 30% compared to the Parent Index - Annual reduction of 7% of carbon footprint 2.
-Minimum allocation to "High Climate Impact Sector" as high as in the Parent Index 3.
+Minimum allocation to "High Climate Impact Sector", as defined in the methodology of the Index, as high as in the Parent Index 3.
 Targeting an ex ante tracking-error level of 0.75% In the case where the three constraints are not compatible, MSCI will relax the constraints and notably increase the ex-ante tracking-error level by 0.1% incremental steps.
 The weight of each security in the Index is determined by the optimization process so as to comply with the above mentioned constraints.
-The maximum weight of any security in the Index is set as the weight of this security in the Parent Index + 2%.
-For more information on the business activities and the screen, please refer to the Index methodology available on msci.com.
-MSCI ESG Controversies provides assessments of controversies concerning the negative environmental, social, and/or governance impact of company operations, products and services MSCI ESG Ratings provides research, analysis and ratings of how well companies manage environmental, social and governance risks and opportunities.
+The maximum weight of any security in the Index is set as the weight of this security in the Parent Index + 2%. \For more information on the business activities and the screen, please refer to the Index methodology available on msci.com. \\MSCI ESG Controversies provides assessments of controversies concerning the negative environmental, social, and/or governance impact of company operations, products and services \\\MSCI ESG Ratings provides research, analysis and ratings of how well companies manage environmental, social and governance risks and opportunities.
 The Product strategy is also relying on systematic exclusions policies (normative and sectorials) as further described in Amundi Responsible Investment policy.